Cambodian psychiatrist helping genocide survivors wins 'Asia's Nobel Prize'

 Manila (AFP) – A Cambodian psychiatrist treating victims of the Khmer Rouge and a French environmentalist cleaning up Indonesian rivers were among the winners Wednesday of the 2022 Ramon Magsaysay Award -- considered Asia's Nobel Prize.

-The annual award, established in 1957 and named after a Philippines president who died in a plane crash, honours those who have performed "selfless service to the peoples of Asia".
+The annual award, established in 1957 and named after a Philippine president who died in a plane crash, honours those who have performed "selfless service to the peoples of Asia".

-The foundation that runs the award announced four winners in an online announcement.
+The foundation that runs the award named four winners in an online announcement.

 Among them was Sotheara Chhim, 54, a psychiatrist and survivor of the murderous, ultra-Maoist Khmer Rouge regime that killed nearly a quarter of Cambodia's population through starvation, overwork and mass executions in the 1970s.